Alex13832/algo/graph/README.md

 </p>

 ### Depth-First Search (DFS)
 DFS is an algorithm for traversing/searching trees and graphs.
-The algorithm starts at a given node and explores ad "deep" as possible along each branch before backtracking.
+The algorithm starts at a given node and explores as "deep" as possible along each branch before backtracking.

 [DFS, Wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)